Ulstein Group: Ulstein Poland LTD. SP. Z.O.O.

 Ulstein Poland is a part of an engineering pool in Ulstein Group and provides engineering services, as well as hull, outfitting and machinery documentation and on-site yard support.

 Ulstein Marine Systems (Shanghai) Co.
 Ltd.

 Ulstein Marine Systems (Shanghai) is a marketing and sales office based in China.
 The company offers engineering capacities and site support to Ulstein's ship design activities in China.

 Ulstein Marine Equipment (Ningbo) Co.
 Ltd.

 Ulstein Marine Equipment (Ningbo) manufactures electrical components and systems for offshore vessels developed by ULSTEIN.

 Ulstein Electrical Technology (Ningbo) Co.
 Ltd.

 Ulstein Electrical Technology (Ningbo) is engaged in technical consulting, installation, commissioning and after-sales service.

 Ulstein International AS

-Ulstein International is located in Ulsteinvik, Norway, and has a worldwide presence by managing the global sales activities in Ulstein Group and supporting and facilitating international growth.
+Ulstein International is located in Ulsteinvik, Norway.
 Engaged in consulting, project establishments and business development.

+Ulstein Digital AS

+Ulstein Digital ensures that every vessel can be delivered digital-ready - Equipped with a secure, class-trusted data pipeline from day one.

 Blue Ctrl AS

-Blue Ctrl develops and delivers future-oriented, reliable marine automation and control systems.
-Its automation products are based on the future-oriented automation platform X-CONNECT®, which makes it easy and efficient for partners to configure and automatically update and implement automation systems on board vessels.
-Ulstein holds 50 per cent ownership in this company.
+Blue Ctrl develops and delivers marine automation and control systems.